uvarc/rc-learning/content/courses/containers-for-hpc/building-apptainer.md

 Save this as `lolcow_0.def`, which will be the basis for comparison.

-## 2 Best Practices
+## Two Best Practices

 While our container is functional, there is room for improvement.
 We shall look at some important best practices.

 ### 1. Clean up

-Almost all package managers leave behind some cache files after installation that can be safely removed.
+Package managers usually leave behind some cache files after installation that can be safely removed.
 Dependending on your application, they can easily accumulate up to several GBs.
-Let's see what happens if we try to clean up the cache in a separate `RUN` statement.

 {{< code-snippet >}}Bootstrap: docker
 From: ubuntu:22.04